Skip to product information

 Mark Catesby, English (1679-1749)

-This print of the Hawks Bill Turtle was specifically printed from Plate 39 from Volume 2 of the The Natural History of Carolina, Flordia, and Bahama Islands 1771.
+This etching and engraving is hand-colored on laid paper and depicts the Hawks Bill Turtle.
+Specifically, it was printed from Plate 39 from Volume 2 of the The Natural History of Carolina, Flordia, and Bahama Islands 1771.
 The etching showcases a Hawks Bill Sea Turtle from the Bahamas, a species Catesby noted for the strength and beauty of its shell.

 Catesby's work is distinctive for its combined portrayal of plant and animal life on the same page, a style that was both practical and innovative for its time.